mrezabayat/iamsorush/content/posts/all-about-template.md

 ## Metaprogramming

-Metaprogramming is to write a program targeting compile-time values and types.
-For concluding values, I recommend before resorting to templates, have a look at `constexpr` of *C++11*  which is clean and easy to read.
+Metaprogramming is to write a program that writes another program.
+Here in C++, we use metaprogramming to create desired classes and functions at compile time.
+Moreover, we can target compile-time values and types.
+For concluding values, I recommend before resorting to templates, have a look at `constexpr` which is clean and easy to read.

 We can assess and conclude types using templates, for example, `const` qualifier can be dropped by